geoserver/geoserver/doc/en/user/source/community/keycloak/authentication.rst

    The :guilabel:`Role Source` drop down enable the selection of the desired role source for the user being authenticated through keycloak.
 If none is selected by default the ``Active Role Service`` will be used.

 2. Add the `keycloak_adapter` to the *web* `filter-chain` if you want to protect the Admin GUI, as an instance.
-If you have checked :guilabel:`Enable redirect to Keycloak Login page` on the filter configuration to be redirected everytime to Keycloak, then remove all of the others `chain filters` (basic, form, rememberme, anonymous).
+If you have checked :guilabel:`Enable redirect to Keycloak Login page` on the filter configuration to be redirected every time to Keycloak, then remove all of the others `chain filters` (basic, form, rememberme, anonymous).

     .. figure:: images/keycloak_adapter002.png
        :align: center